enummusic/allpassphase/README.md

-<h1>CrossoverPhase VST</h1>
+<h1>AllPassPhase VST</h1>

 <h3>What it does</h3>

 It creates phase dispersion and leads to a less phase-coherent sound.
-It gives a laser zap sound to soften transients.
+It gives a laser zap sound to soften transients, or gives a unique character to bass sounds.
-To achieve this, it does band splitting repeatedly through low pass and high pass filters, with both bands summed back together after every iteration, thus creating a giant phase shift.
+To achieve this, it repeatedly runs the audio through all pass filters, thus creating a giant phase shift.

-This plugin uses 4th order Linkwitz-Riley filters, commonly used in multiband processors due to its nature of retaining the spectral content of the audio (they sum back to all pass).
-Usually the phase shift associated with multiband processing is undesirable, but in this case, this characteristic is abused for the effect.

 <h3>Knobs</h3>

-- Frequency: controls the cutoff of the filters.
-It affects the frequencies around the cutoff the most.
+- Frequency: Controls the frequency of the filters.
+It affects the frequencies around the value the most.
+- Q: The "pinch" of the filters.
+The smaller the Q, the more pronounced the dispersion.
-- Intensity: controls how many times the audio is run through the filters.
+- Intensity: Controls how many times the audio is run through the filters.
 The higher the number, the more CPU usage.
-- Volume: self explanatory
-- Mix: dry/wet mix, can be used to create phaser type effects.
+- Mix: Dry/wet mix, can be used to create phaser type effects.

 <h3>Installation</h3>